rocker-org/rocker/doc/RockerIntro.md

 machines, it is _much more lightweight_ as it operates at the level of a single process (rather than an emulation of entire OS layer).
-This also allows it to start almost instantly, require very little resources and hence permit an order of magnitude more deployments per hosts than a virtual machine.
+This also allows it to start almost instantly, require very little resources and hence permit an order of magnitude more deployments per host than a virtual machine.

 <!-- Guess it's not clear that the purpose is to package/distribute